-Generally, you must pay U.S. tax on the income earned abroad in the same way you pay the tax on income earned in the United States.
-If you are an employee, your employer probably withholds income tax from your pay.
+Generally, you must pay U.S. tax on income earned abroad in the same way you pay the tax on income earned in the United States.
+If you are an employee of a U.S. company, your employer probably withholds income tax from your pay.
 If income tax is not withheld or if not enough tax is withheld, you might have to pay estimated tax.